 Our Mailinglist

-Our mailing list [HPC-Nutzer] is the fastest way for being notified of outages or failures.
+Our mailing list [HPC-Nutzer] is a convenient way of being notified about . outages or failures

 The easiest way of subscribing to or unsubscribing from is to send command mails to it.